-Also, where an international freight transport operation involves a domestic service in partnership between two railway undertakings, it is desirable that applicants indicate in their respective capacity applications the name of the railway undertaking - taking over or transferring, as the case may be.
+Also, where a freight transport operation involves a domestic service in partnership between two railway undertakings, it is desirable that applicants indicate in their respective capacity requests the name of the railway undertaking - taking over or transferring, as the case may be.
 This information is automatically requested in the PCS application.
-In Book In, this information can be entered in the "Other information" field of the capacity request.
+In Book In, this information can be entered on the tab "Other information" of the capacity request.

-Following a delegation of powers granted by the infrastructure manager SNCF-Réseau, Infrabel is responsible for allocating the international freight train numbers for the Netherlands-Belgium connection and vice versa.
-For all traffic that goes beyond these two countries, this allocation is no longer the responsibility of Infrabel.
-In order to ensure the correct allocation of the international train number for the whole journey, each applicant must indicate in the capacity request the departure station of his path as well as the arrival station.
+Following a delegation of powers granted by the infrastructure manager SNCF-Réseau, Infrabel is responsible for allocating the international freight train numbers for the bilateral relationship between the Netherlands and Belgium.
+For all traffic covering more than these two countries, this allocation is no longer the responsibility of Infrabel.
+In order to ensure the correct allocation of the international train number for the whole journey, each applicant must indicate in the capacity request the departure station of his train path as well as the arrival station, even if they are located outside the Belgian and Dutch borders.